If you buy something through my links, I may earn a commission (at no extra cost to you).

 Pulpit Rock has the magic combination of offering tremendous views with only a few hours effort.

-And in this day and age, its own fame adds to its popularity: someone sees it on Instagram or hears about it from a friend, adds it to their own travel plans, and then word is spread even further.
+In this day and age, its own fame adds to its popularity: someone sees it on Instagram or hears about it from a friend, adds it to their own travel plans, and then word is spread even further.

 I think the #1 reason it’s so busy, though, is that it’s easy to reach without a rental car.
 Buses take you right to the starting point.
 This was a selling point for me, and obviously for many other travelers as well.

-Just how crowded is Pulpit Rock?
+How crowded is Pulpit Rock?

 You’ll need to set your expectations that you’ll be sharing the vista at the top, but I promise, it’s still worth it.